orbs-network/orbs-contract-sdk/GAMMA.md

 ```

 &nbsp;

+## Upgrading to latest versions

+* Upgrade to the latest version of `gamma-cli` by running in terminal:

+    ```
+    brew upgrade gamma-cli
+    ```

+* Upgrade to the latest version of Gamma server by running in terminal:

+    ```
+    gamma-cli upgrade-server
+    ```

+&nbsp;

-## Workflows
+## Advanced

 #### Starting and stopping the server

-Start the server with `gamma-cli start-local` and stop it with `gamma-cli stop-local`.
 The server runs locally and listens on port 8080 by default, although a custom port can be given as argument.

-The local server instance is a full blockchain network made from several nodes which communicate using an actual consensus protocol.
+The local server instance is a full blockchain network made from several nodes which communicate using the actual consensus protocol.

 When transactions are not sent, the nodes will keep closing empty blocks.
 It is therefore recommended to stop the server when it's not needed with the `gamma-cli stop-local` command.